 Eddie got his PhD in Philosophy from the University of Massachusetts Amherst while running software development for Boston area start-ups.
 He has tackled diverse problems from full stack web development to genomics pipelines.
 Before BigHat he was Senior Director of Engineering at GoDaddy, where he led an organization focused on automation and security and drove the transformation to a cloud native architecture.
 Previously, he created a web-scale analytics pipeline to match patients with medical specialists at Kyruus and a cloud-based ML for multi-omics biomarker discovery at SynapDx.

-Jeremy has spent the last decade as a full-stack engineer building software in the biomedical, healthcare, and location analytics spaces.
-Before joining BigHat, Jeremy was a Principal Software Engineer at the Broad Institute where he led a team to develop an open-source data repository for securely storing, searching, and sharing biomedical data.
-Previously he was at LevelTrigger where he worked on a range of initiatives spanning from automating ML pipelines to implementing interactive data visualizations.
-Prior to that he was on the analytics and ontology teams at Kyruus and supported drug discovery at Novartis, building an assay data warehouse and web-based LIMS
+Jeremy has spent the last decade as a full-stack engineer building software in the biomedical and healthcare spaces.
+Prior to joining BigHat, Jeremy was a Principal Software Engineer at the Broad Institute.
+There, he led the development of an open-source data repository for securely storing, searching, and sharing biomedical data.
+Before that, Jeremy was at LevelTrigger, working on initiatives ranging from automating machine learning pipelines to implementing interactive data visualizations.
+Jeremy’s previous roles also include working with the analytics and ontology teams at Kyruus and supporting drug discovery at Novartis.

 Before BigHat, Ute focused on the development of tools for the interpretation and communication of genetic analysis results.
 She was most recently a member of the clinical bioinformatics team at LabCorp and has previously held positions as VP of Assay Development at SynapDx and Chief Scientist at Correlagen Diagnostics.
 Ute received her PhD in Biochemistry from the Freie Universität Berlin, Germany, and conducted research on the biology of RNA viruses at Washington University, the Fred Hutchinson Cancer Research Center, and Stanford University before switching to human genomics.